 Dr Vladimir Brljak

 I joined the Department in 2018, having previously studied at the Universities of Zagreb (BA) and Warwick (PhD), and held a postdoctoral research fellowship at the University of Cambridge (Thole Research Fellow, Trinity Hall).
-I have held short-term research fellowships at the Bodleian Library, Oxford, and the Huntington Library, San Marino, CA.
+I am a recepient of the Review of English Studies Essay Prize, and have been awarded research fellowships at the Bodleian Library, Oxford, and the Huntington Library, San Marino, CA.